pinkpurplered/extra_ram_for_my_brain/README.md

 # extra_ram_for_my_brain

-Personal tools for keeping a rolling buffer of recent audio — not a full archive.
+Memorizing the last hour of audio without using brain power.

 ## Loop Recorder (iOS)